Salah ben Youssef: Exile and assassination

+Afterwards

 He was sent back to Cairo and entombed there, but his remains were later repatriated to Tunisia and re-interred in the Martyr's Square at Jellaz Cemetery.
 His widow Soufia only returned to Tunisia on December 22, 1987, after more than thirty years of exile in Cairo.
 She was received on January 2, 1988, by the President of Tunisia Zine el-Abidine Ben Ali.
+She died in 2016.
+His granddaughter, Leila Ben Youssef, is an athlete who performs pole vaulting.

 In April 2012, Al Jazeera Documentary Channel put out a film produced by the Tunisian Jamel Dallali about Ben Youssef's life, titled Salah Ben Youssef, un crime d'État (which translates to "Salah Ben Youssef, a Crime of the State").

-His granddaughter, Leila Ben Youssef, is an athlete who performs pole vaulting.